 - Specialty areas, including prenatal yoga, restorative yoga, and Sanskrit

-The training is in intensive format during seven weekends (Friday – Sunday).
+The training is in module format during seven weekends (Friday – Sunday).
 Due the situation with Covid-19 we will start the training in January 2021 instead of Summer 2020.
 The replacing modules will take place during the Easter 2021 and we will finish the training according the schedule in Summer 2021.
 See the dates below.
 Times are 8am – 5:30pm every day.